MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/partition-gpu.md

 ## Benefits of GPU partitioning

-With the GPU-P or GPU virtualization feature, each VM gets a dedicated fraction of the GPU, instead of the entire GPU.
+With the GPU-P or GPU virtualization feature, each VM gets a dedicated fraction of the GPU, instead of getting a full GPU.
 This helps lower the total cost of ownership (TCO) for GPU-powered workloads that can work on a reduced GPU power.

-GPU-P in VM workloads helps increase the GPU utilization without significantly affecting the performance benefits of GPU.
+For example, for Azure Virtual Desktop on Azure Stack HCI (preview) workload, GPU-P can provide cost-effective VM options that are sized appropriately with dedicated GPU resources for each user.
+GPU-P in such VM workloads helps increase the GPU utilization without significantly affecting the performance benefits of GPU.

 ## Supported guest operating systems